bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 A chain optimized for DeFi use might exist, while another optimized for anonymous transactions might exist alongside it.
 Both will produce their blocks independently based on their own rules, but every X seconds where X is the target block time of the relay chain (depending on network performance) the hash of those blocks along with proofs that validators need to verify a legit state transition will be included into the relay chain.

 In Ethereum, each shard's _logic_ is identical to that of the other - more on that below.
-Parachains are added to Polkadot through an [auction system](https://wiki.polkadot.network/docs/en/learn-auction) - candidates bid on 6-month intervals of parachain slot leases.
+Parachains are added to Polkadot through an [auction system](https://wiki.polkadot.network/docs/en/learn-auction) - candidates bid on up to four 6-month intervals of parachain slot leases.
+DOTs of the lease auction's winner are locked up for the lease duration and returned afterwards.
 There will be few parachain slots to lease, so it should be a competitive market but this also means not every application-specific chain can expect to be able to get in on this scarce resource.
 Polkadot supports parachains as relay chains, so a nested relay chain architecture where a chain is another relay chain with its own parachains is also a possibility (similar to shards having shards in Ethereum 2).
+This part of Polkadot is still in research phase.

 In other words:

 - Ethereum shards: identical (homogenous) chains with shared security, splitting the network's load by evenly distributing it
 - Parachains: different (heterogenous) chains with shared security, splitting the network's load by making sure each chain deals with its own specific context

-Of note is the fact that parachains will exist only as _slots_ starting out, and those slots will be leased in auctions.
-The DOTs paid for an auction are locked for the duration of the lease (between 1 and 4 6-month periods) and returned after the lease expires.

 ### Parathreads

 A special case are Polkadot's **parathreads**.
 Logically, these are almost identical (see ICMP section below) to parachains, but economically they differ in that they don't lease a parachain slot long term and thus don't need to put down a lot of DOTs into lockdown to enjoy the shared security of Polkadot.
-Instead, they bid for block production (in non-refundable DOTs) at desired intervals along with other parathreads in the same parachain slot. _Parathreads are users or a special, shared parachain slot._
+Instead, they bid for block production (in non-refundable DOTs) at desired intervals along with other parathreads in the same parachain slot. _Parathreads are users of a special, shared parachain slot._

 When it's time for this slot to produce a block to send to the relay chain, the parathreads enter an auction for that block slot on the parachain slot.
 The top bids get into the relay chain, up to a block limit - currently 50 for the entire relay chain.
 On the surface, this seems like it would slow down some parathreads (i.e. some app specific blockchains deployed as parathreads) if there are more than 50 in the system, but this is not so - parathreads are designed to be used as "read often, write as needed" blockchains.